 The Group has always been focusing on quality control in project construction since its incorporation.
 In respect to human resources, it has a team of project managers with rich experience in undertaking various landscape and municipal works construction projects.
-In respect of systems, the Group owns a comprehensive quality management system and is accredited with ISO9001 Quality Management System.
+In respect of systems, the Group owns a comprehensive quality management system and is accredited with ISO9001:2015 Quality Management System and GB/T 50430-2017 Code for Quality Management of Engineering Construction Enterprises.
 In respect of the management of technology, operations, human resource and file management, a complete and constantly effective management policy has been established.